ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 my-app   10        10        10           10
 ```

-Here the graphical reprentation using [kubeview](https://github.com/benc-uk/kubeview).
-This is totally optionnal, I just spin it up for fun.
+Here the graphical reprentation using [kubeview](https://github.com/benc-uk/kubeview) as well.

 ![Kubeview screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/07-argorollouts.png?raw=true)

-We can now prepare to deploy the v2 of our application.
+We can now modify our yml file to prepare the v2 of our application.

 ```
 # Content of rollout.yml (truncated)